-You will be excused for not knowing where Nuevo Vallarta is, I had no clue before I moved here.
-But in the Nuevo Vallarta travel guide I’m going to share everything I know about the place I now call home.
+You will be excused for not knowing where Nuevo Vallarta or as it’s now known, Nuevo Nayarit is.
+I had no clue before I moved here.
+But in the Nuevo Nayarit travel guide, I’m going to share everything I know about the place I used to call home.

 So why would anyone visit Nuevo Vallarta?
 What is there to do there?
 Where are the best places to stay in Nuevo Vallarta?
 Well, I’m going to answer all of these questions and more in this post.

 In this Nuevo Vallarta travel guide in which I’m going to briefly touch on a lot of subjects to give you a well-rounded overview.
 Where relevant I have linked to blog posts I’ve written that go into much more detail about specific subjects.
 So if you want more information, click on the link to learn more.